Filters

 le | Less or equal |

-Standard LDAP filter syntax (RFC 4515) for compatibility with existing LDAP infrastructure.
+Standard LDAP filter syntax (RFC 4515) for existing LDAP infrastructure.

 Quick start